Your Essential Guide

 If you are aged between 18 and 30 (18 and 25 for Ireland), you are eligible for a Working Holiday Visa.

 It is worth noting that the Working Holiday Visa is a holiday visa, not a work visa.
-Your Working Holiday Visa won’t be accepted if you want to work on the Japanese ski trainer course for the season, work for a few months, and then leave to go home.
+Your Working Holiday Visa won’t be accepted if you want to work on the Japanese ski internship / courses for the season, work for a few months, and then leave to go home.
 Countries which are part of the visa agreement ask for a detailed itinerary of your trip when you are making your application – advice to take on board here would be to think long and hard about your plans and be as detailed as possible.

-If you’re planning on making your application to our ski trainer course in Japan, we also advise you to travel before or after your ski season to see how beautiful the country is – plus, this will help with your application being approved (the reason why will make sense below).
+If you’re planning on making your application to our ski instructor course in Japan, we also advise you to travel before or after your ski season to see how beautiful the country is – plus, this will help with your application being approved (the reason why will make sense below).

 Unlike the other visas in this travel guide, you need to apply for your Working Holiday Visa in person at your home country’s Japanese Embassy.
 They may keep your passport for around a month when dealing with your application.
 Getting approved is largely dependent on the assumption you will be both travelling the country and working on the ski trainer course, so stress the travelling part in your visa application.
 Here, you will need to provide that detailed itinerary we mentioned above, so think long and hard about where you would like to visit.